PendoAudrin/University-Management-System/README.md

  Features
 Student Admission**: Register new students into the system.
 Course Registration**: Students can register for available courses after admission.
-Grade Management**: Admin can manage grades and view student performance.
 User Authentication**: Ensures that only registered users can access certain features.

  Installation